-The separation of changes (and extensions) requiring notification into changes requiring notification before vs. after implementation (Art.
-1) is not consistent with the expressed intent to reduce the supervisory burden on both the competent authorities and institutions side.
-This should be analyzed further in the light of the internal processes that would be caused (or changed) by such classification within the banks.
-Adding a new category where notification on a collective and regular basis is sufficient, might reduce the burden, however this potential advantage is at the same time being threatened and, at least, outweighed by the efforts required for the notification of other changes before the implementation.
+The separation of changes (and extensions) requiring notification into: a) changes requiring notification before implementation and b) changes requiring notification after implementation (Art.
+1) is not consistent with the expressed intent to reduce the supervisory burden for both the competent authorities and institutions.
+This should be analysed further in light of the internal processes that would be caused (or changed) by such classification within the banks.
+Adding a new category, where notification on a collective and regular basis is sufficient, might reduce the burden however this potential advantage is at the same time being threatened and, at least, outweighed by the efforts required for the notification of other changes before the implementation.
 An alternative could be to have just a single category where notification is sufficient after implementation - in this case, the reporting frequency could be increased from annual to e.g. semi-annual or quarterly; more frequent reporting would be demanding for both supervisors and institutions.